 Brevard County shall continue to protect Submerged Aquatic Vegetation (SAV) from the impacts of local land development by implementing the Surface Water Protection Ordinance.
-At a minimum, the following criteria shall be addressed: Criteria:
+At a minimum, the following criteria shall be addressed:

-- A. Maintain upland vegetation within required setbacks to reduce runoff. - B. Require proper use of turbidity screens during construction activities.

-- C. Control discharge rates to promote on-site settlement of sediment loads and meet minimum retention requirements for runoff from storm events. - D. Coordinate with FDEP Aquatic Preserve staff when development is within or adjacent to an aquatic preserve.
+- A. Maintain upland vegetation within required setbacks and buffers to reduce runoff, improve water quality and provide stormwater capture areas. - B. Require proper use of turbidity screens during construction activities. - C. Control discharge rates to promote on-site settlement of sediment loads and meet minimum retention requirements for runoff from storm events. - D. Coordinate with FDEP Aquatic Preserve staff when development is within or adjacent to an aquatic preserve.

-Brevard County shall address modification of existing development which does not meet stormwater management standards.
+Brevard County shall address modification of existing development which does not meet stormwater management standards consistent with Stormwater Management Plan and Green / Nature-Based Infrastructure planning.

-Brevard County supports the goals of the National Estuary Program's Comprehensive Conservation and Management Plan (CCMP) for recovery of the Lagoon prepared by the National Estuary Program.
+Comprehensive Conservation and Management Plan (CCMP) for recovery of the Lagoon-prepared by the National Estuary Program.
 This support is reflected in the strategies identified in the County's Action Plan Implementation Status Report for the CCMP.

-Where possible, local stormwater, as well as state and federal surface water programs should reduce or eliminate freshwater inputs to the Indian River Lagoon via interbasin diversions.
+Policy 2.6 Where possible, local stormwater, as well as state and federal surface water programs should reduce or eliminate freshwater inputs to the Indian River Lagoon via interbasin diversions.